Brit Awards 2019: Complete List of Winners

 As for British Album of the Year, The 1975, Anne-Marie, Florence and the Machine, George Ezra and Jorja Smith are all this year's contenders.

-Meanwhile, longtime star songstress Pink will be honored with a Special Achievement Award for Outstanding Contribution to Music.
+Meanwhile, longtime star songstress Pink was the 2019 Special Achievement Award honoree for Outstanding Contribution to Music.

 Jack Whitehall returned as host for this year's awards, once again set inside the O2 Arena in London, along with Clara Amfo.